antonmeyer/ArduinoDTMF/README.md

 Pin 7 is connected to the impulse rotary dialer contact.
 This "number" switch is connected to the arduino only.
 Remove all conncetion to the old phone.
-Pin 9 is the other dial switch, closed as soon the disk is moved.
+Pin 9 is the other dial switch, closed as soon the dial disk is moved.

+Scheme is in the picture directory.

 If you want to adapt it to different HW you have to care:
 - dtmfopin: look for the timer / PWM output pins